data61/dataFusion/dataFusion-common/README.md

 This module provides:

-- the JSON structures described in AP460 Logical data model; and
+- shared JSON data structures; and
 - a simple parallel processing framework used by all dataFusion’s multi-threaded CLI’s.

-It is included as a dependency in all the other dataFusion sub-projects.

 The parallel processing framework provides the following: